 - Apply tanner limb by limb, starting with your legs.
 Apply over the shin and calf of a leg, sweeping tanner down over your ankle, foot, and toes.

 - Next, apply tanner to your thigh from front to back, using the excess to cover your knee.
 Repeat on your other leg.

 - For the final step, apply tanner to your hips, stomach, and torso, following with your shoulders and arms.

-I usually suggest waiting at least half an hour before putting clothes on or hopping into bed.
-In fact, I recommend self-tanning the night before a big event.
+It's best to wait at least half an hour before putting clothes on or hopping into bed.
+If you have a big event coming up, consider self-tanning the night before.
 This gives the tanner time to develop.
-In the morning, shower taking care not to exfoliate or scrub too much.
-Apply oil to legs for extra glow.
+In the morning, shower, taking care not to exfoliate or scrub too much.
+Apply your favorite body oil to your legs for an extra J.Lo-worthy glow.

 Tip #4: Pick the Right Tanner